Get to know the Warp 10 Directory and discover functions which query it.

 Each Geo Time Series has attached metadata.
 The combination of class and labels uniquely identifies a series.
 There is also a secondary set of key-value pairs called attributes, which are not part of the identifier.
 Finally, there is a metadata tracking when a series was last updated.

-The component of Warp 10 in charge of keeping track of those metadata is called the Directory.
+The component of Warp 10 in charge of keeping track of this metadata is called the Directory.
 In the standalone version of Warp 10, it is included in the single process of each instance.
 In the distributed version of Warp 10, it is a component that can be run all by itself and can be replicated and sharded.

 The role of the Directory is to identify which Geo Time Series match search criteria.
 Those criteria are regular expressions on class and label/attributes values and optionally a criterion on the last activity timestamp.
 The Directory returns the list of matching Geo Time Series, which can then be used for fetching data.